The Deep Sea

 In Russian permafrost regions it is already being attempted to min gas hydrates with conventional methods.
 The USA and Japan are planning their techniques for first test extractions.
 The currently known deposits are mostly located in the immediate vicinity of continental fringes and thus cause the nation to dream of a cheap, ever-lasting source of energy.

 For the manganese nodules, which are made up of high amounts of iron and manganese, but also metals such as nickel, copper, tin, cadmium, zinc, silver and cobalt, a new set of regulations was called into existence.
-Since the manganese nodule deposits are mainly in international waters in 1970 the UN announced, that this heritage should be used for the good of all of humanity, especially however for the poorer nations.
+Since the manganese nodule deposits are mainly in international waters in 1970 the UN announced that this heritage should be used for the good of all of humanity, especially however for the poorer nations.
 The attempts of the specifically created seafloor authority ended in a mining code, an agreement for the sustainable mining of marine resources.

 But no such guidelines exist for the extraction of manganese nodules.
 Elisabeth Mann-Borgese, Professor for the law of the seas in Halifax and youngest daughter of Thomas Mann has lamented the missing regulations for other marine resources, for example the discovery of the genetic raw material and the protection of species diversity.
-This vital gap in international law should, according to her, be close as soon as possible.
+This vital gap in international law should, according to her, be closed as soon as possible.